A Lesson to Learn: McEwen Mining Inc. (MUX)

 ROTH Capital gave a rating of “Buy” to MUX, setting the target price at $3.25 in the report published on December 11th of the previous year.

-During the last 5 trading sessions, MUX fell by -8.47%, which changed the moving average for the period of 200-days by +8.41% in comparison to the 20-day moving average, which settled at $1.1370.
-In addition, McEwen Mining Inc. saw 9.64% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, MUX remain unchanged, which changed the moving average for the period of 200-days by +10.61% in comparison to the 20-day moving average, which settled at $1.1270.
+In addition, McEwen Mining Inc. saw 10.66% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading